RNE AWARDS

 Nomination process

 The nomination must be done via the official registration form by a member of the following groups - RNE GA or MB representatives, RNE HLG and WG chair persons, as well as RNE's Secretary General.
 Each submission must be entered in a seperate form (max.
 1 nomination per person/entity and category).
+Deadline for nominations is 16th August 2024.

 Nomination criteria: